-This guide tells you about Lottery Duty, who needs to register and what you need to do if it affects you.
+This guide tells you about Lottery Duty, who needs to register and what you need to do.

 Lottery Duty is a duty on taking a chance or ticket in a lottery promoted in the UK.
 All lawful lotteries are exempt from the duty except the National Lottery.

-Read Notice 458 Lottery Duty for more information about the duty, including which lotteries are exempt.
+Notice 458 Lottery Duty gives more information about the duty, including which lotteries are exempt.

 The duty rate is 12% of: